-1.)
-Urban green street with median, sidewalks and curbside parking located on 22nd Street (planned) east of Mildred Street West-and 21st-Street (planned).
+Urban green street with median, sidewalks and curbside parking located on 22nd Street (planned) east ofat Mildred Street West-and 21st Street (planned).

 The green street design concept would include a median containing plant materials with hardscape/paving where appropriate to support passive and active space including pedestrian corridors a mix of paving and plant materials that support active spaces.
-The designstreet cross section should include a promenade/ramblas filled with kiosks that sell newspapers, flowers, beverages, or, other, goods, These features could be located within an active median, or if the median is to be primarily passive, along one or both sides of the street within an adjoining plaza, square, or another type of FBC-identified open space areas.
-Space could be provided for street traders, performers, and seating for outdoor cafes.
-Areas should be designed to support programmed activities such as farmers markets and arts fairs.
+The designstreet cross section should include a promenade/ramblas filled with kiosks that sell newspapers, flowers, beverages, or other goods, These features could be located within an active median, or if the median is to be primarily passive, along one or both sides of the street within an adjoining plaza, square, or another type of FBC-identified open space areas.
+Space could be designed to support programmed activities such as farmers markets and arts fairs.
 Notable sights and facilities should be located within the promenade, including water features, imaginative play areas, and covered spaces for popular meeting points.
-Suggestions for street furniture and street lighting to be used in the Ramblas/Poromenade would be included.
+Suggestions for street furniture and street lighting to be used in the Rramblas/Ppromenade would be included.
 The concept would include a street tree plan and suggestions for street furniture and street lighting.
 An overall illustrative site plan, sections, and renderings are required to be provided.
 Photos of similar successful projects may support or supplement the plans.